 Wait 10 minutes before another lighting attempt.
-If the pilot does not light, the Igniter may not be sparking or the unit may not be getting gas (or on a new installation, there may still be air in the gas line).
-Each time the Igniter button is clicked, you should be able to see the spark by looking through the sight glass (you may have to darken the room lights to see the spark).
-You do not have to push the Control Knob in to check the Igniter button.
-Simply
+If the pilot does not light, the Igniter may not be sparking or the unit may not be getting gas (or for a new installation, there may still be air in the gas line).

+Each time you click the igniter button, you should be able to see the spark by looking through the view port.
+See